siinatra35/write-ups/README.md

 # write-ups :triangular_flag_on_post:
 Write ups from CTFs and Hackthebox walkthroughs

-I will NOT upload any active machine walkthroughs, only machines that are retired.
+I will NOT upload any active machine walkthroughs, only machines that are retired.<br>
-Also if your here just topy the flag...well that won't work since its a randomaly generated hash.
+Also if your here just copy the flag...well that won't work since its a randomaly generated hash.

 Table of contents